JADES: The incidence rate and properties of galactic outflows in low-mass galaxies across 3 < z < 9: Outflow properties

-The outflow velocity in our sample is about two times higher than the average outflow velocities inferred in a sample of local dwarf galaxies with similar stellar masses \citep{Marasco:2023}, suggesting that outflow velocities increase rapidly from $z\sim0$ to $z\sim2-4$.
-On the contrary, little or no evolution is found at higher redshifts.
-The broad component observed by \cite{Concas:2022} in the stacked spectrum of a sample star-forming galaxies at $z\sim2$ shows a tentative outflow with a velocity of $\sim450$~\kms\ that comparable, or slightly higher than the average outflow velocity of our sample.
-Focusing only on the outflows at $z>4$ detected with JWST in our JADES sample, we find no evolution with redshift.
-A similar outflow velocity trend with cosmic time is also reported in other studies targeting massive galaxies (\mstar$\sim10^{10}~{\rm M_{\odot}}$) that show a rapid evolution up to $z\sim2$ while the correlation is almost flat at higher redshift \citep{Sugahara:2019}.
+The outflow velocity in our sample is about twice higher than the average outflow velocities inferred in a sample of local dwarf galaxies with similar stellar masses \citep{Marasco:2023}, suggesting that the outflow velocities increase from $z\sim0$ to $z\sim2-4$.
+Conversely, little or no evolution is found at higher redshifts.
+The broad component observed by \cite{Concas:2022} in the stacked spectrum of a sample of star-forming galaxies at $z\sim2$ shows a tentative outflow with a velocity of $\sim450$~\kms\ that is slightly higher than the median outflow velocity ($\sim350$~\kms) of our sample.
+Focussing only on the outflows at $z>4$ detected with JWST in our JADES sample, we find no evolution with redshift.
+A similar outflow velocity trend with cosmic time is also reported in other studies targeting massive galaxies (\mstar$\sim10^{10}~{\rm M_{\odot}}$), which showed a rapid evolution up to $z\sim2$, while the correlation is almost flat at higher redshift \citep{Sugahara:2019}.

-The theoretical predictions by \cite{Nelson:2019}, who analyzed outflow properties in about 20,000 galaxies with stellar mass $> 10^{7}~{\rm M}_{\odot}$ and $0.2<z<10$ in TNG50 simulations, agree well with our observational trend, although the velocities at $z\sim4-8$ predicted by simulations for low-mass galaxies are $\sim200$~\kms\ that are three times lower with respect to our median outflow velocity.
-In the simulations, the redshift dependence is caused by the adopted feedback prescription that connects the outflow velocity to the halo virial mass \citep{Pillepich:2018b}.
-This implies that the velocity and the growth of the virial halo mass have the same scaling with redshift.
-Despite the agreement between observations and simulations, the statistics in our sample are still too limited to conclude whether the outflow prescription adopted in TNG50 is correct or not.
+The theoretical predictions by \cite{Nelson:2019}, who analysed outflow properties in about 20,000 galaxies with stellar mass $> 10^{7}~{\rm M}_{\odot}$ and $0.2<z<10$ in TNG50 simulations, indicate that outflow velocities should increase with redshift, consistent with our observational trend, although the velocities at $z\sim4-8$ predicted by simulations for low-mass galaxies are $\sim200$~\kms\, which is 1.5 times lower than our median outflow velocity.
+In the simulations, the redshift dependence is caused by the adopted feedback prescription that connects the outflow velocity to the halo virial mass \citep{Pillepich:2018b} in such a way that the wind velocity and the growth of the virial halo mass have the same scaling with redshift.
+The statistics in our sample are still too limited to conclude whether the outflow prescription adopted in TNG50 is correct.